meng-su/Hubbard/README.md

 # Hubbard
-ED of 1D Hubbard using python
+ED of 1D Hubbard using python.
 2D/3D Hubbard Model can be easily implement by changing the kinetic energy.